chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

  [PureScript_vs_ReasonML_Bucklescript_in_2018]

-- main focus of author is: which language is best choice in 2018 for a new project that requires important browser components?
-This author is not looking to write libraries and stick with anything long-term.
-Author seems to want productivity _now_ once language is learned.
-[PureScript_vs_ReasonML_Bucklescript_in_2018]
 - Commentator's background: transitioning an Angular app into a Halogen app; also mixing a typed-FP language with Python (an odd mix..., but might show that they might later transition from Python to Haskell) [PureScript_vs_ReasonML_Bucklescript_in_2018]
 - new learners are scared by Halogen's types initially, likely because it's unfamiliar, uses jargon they don't yet know, and they fear that this understanding is needed to make things work.
 It's not clear whether the fear is due to not knowing how to resolve common Halogen errors or where to put types in type signatures or what.
 [PureScript_vs_ReasonML_Bucklescript_in_2018]
 - Commentator agrees that out-of-box web components are lacking and this situation is unfortunate but not enough for them to stop using PS.
 [PureScript_vs_ReasonML_Bucklescript_in_2018]